BuilderIO/builder/README.md

 ## Quick start

-To start on a fresh project quickly, take a look at our [react starter](starters/react) or our [design system example](/examples/react-design-system) t.
+To start on a fresh project quickly, take a look at our [react starter](starters/react) or our [design system example](/examples/react-design-system).
 To integrate Builder to an existing project take a look at the instructions below

 ## Getting Started with React